 FTEs put into the areas of public health responsibility correspond with the activities discussed in performance measures and the funding expended.

-For full text of all six areas of responsibilty, visit: Local Public Health Act: Areas of Responsibility.
+For full text of all six areas of responsibility, visit: Local Public Health Act: Areas of Responsibility.

-This glossary includes brief definitions and decision guidelines for the titles in the expanded Bureau of Health Professions listing developed by Columbia University School of Nursing Center for Health Policy.
+This glossary includes brief definitions and decision guidelines for the titles in the expanded Bureau of Health Professions listing developed by Columbia University School of Nursing Center for Health Policy in 2000.
 These definitions have been slightly modified to fit with Minnesota’s public health workforce; modifications have been noted.
-For the complete report, visit: The Public Health Workforce: Enumeration 2000 (PDF).

 Health Administrator: This single category encompasses all positions identified as leading a public health agency, program or major sub-unit.
 This includes occupations in which employees set broad policies, exercise overall responsibility for execution of these policies, of direct individual departments or special phases of the agency’s operations, or provide specialized consultation on a regional, district or area basis.
 Examples of occupations include department heads, bureau chiefs, division chiefs, directors, deputy directors, CHS administrator, public health nursing director, and environmental health director.
 This does NOT include managers, supervisors, or team leaders.